 Have the ductwork cleaned.

 Up to 40 pounds of dirt and debris accumulates in your ductwork every year, just from normal use.
-To protect the health of your family and improve indoor air quality, have your ductwork professionally cleaned every 7 years.
+To protect the health of your family and improve indoor air quality, have your ductwork professionally cleaned once annually.
 At Miller’s Heating & Air, we use the advanced Rod-Whip method, which features a filter that can capture contaminants up to 1/300th the diameter of a human hair.

 Have the ductwork sealed.

 After the ductwork has been cleaned, sealing the ductwork stops leaks and provides lasting protection against further accumulation of dust and debris.
 Miller’s Heating & Air is a certified dealer of Aeroseal.
 Aerosol sealant is injected as mist into the ductwork.
 The aerosol particles collect on the edges of holes and cracks in the ductwork to seal them from the inside.
 Aeroseal duct sealing not only improves your HVAC system’s performance, but also contributes to better indoor air quality.